-For FY 2021-2023, MCSD will continue its agreement with the Mississippi Department of Transportation (MDOT) to help complete driver/vehicle inspections statewide.
+For FY 2021-2023, the MCSD (trooper division) will work with the MSDPS Motor Carrier Law Enforcement Division (Formerly MDOT) to complete driver/vehicle inspections statewide.
+These formerly two agencies are now operating as one Lead agency and the projected inspections have been adjusted to include all DPS motor carrier law enforcement.
+Some of the tables do not allow for editing and still reflect last year's inspection numbers.
 MCSD roadside inspectors will continue to use ISS and Query Central with CSA improvements to highlight carriers and drivers who are deficient in the BASICs and target those areas during inspections.
 All OOS carriers will be run through the Query and will not be allowed to proceed.
+To determine locations for inspections, MCSD will continue to focus on the high crash corridors as discussed in the problem statement.
+Extra details will be worked in the high crash counties of Rankin, Desoto, Hinds, Harrison, Jackson, Lauderdale and Lee.
+MCSD conducts Level 1-3 inspections in these counties, and will conduct additional Level 3 inspections in

-MCSD has been performing, on average, 4,501 roadside inspections per month during CY 2019.
-MCSD is on track to complete 55,000 inspections for FY 2020.
+FY 2022 to ensure drivers are in compliance with all regulations and have operating authority.
+MCSD has been performing, on average, 4,501 roadside inspections per month during CY 2020.
+MCSD is on track to complete 55,000 inspections for FY 2021.